nealcaren/SOCI101/_build/html/_sources/syllabus/checklist.md

-# Checklist
+# First Week Checklist

 By the end first week of class, be sure to:

-- ☐ Purchase the textbook.
+- Purchase access to the textbook.
-- ☐ Link to InQuizitive.
+- Link to InQuizitive